 Uses the area of the component to invert the underlying geometry, turning filled regions into holes and vice versa.

-You can use masks to hide portions of images, and vector objects.
-In a scenario where one vector object needs to be masked with another, the top object in the stack acts as a mask.
+You can also use masks to hide portions of images, and vector objects.
+Consider a scenario where one vector object needs to be masked with another.
+In this case, the top object in the stack acts as a mask.